stackimpact/stackimpact-go/README.md

 #### Configuring the agent

-Start the agent by specifying agent key and application name.
+Start the agent by specifying the agent key and application name.
 The agent key can be found in your account's Configuration section.

 ```go
 agent := stackimpact.NewAgent();